The Queen’s Arms

 Corton Denham, Sherborne, Somerset, DT9 4LR

 Straddling the Dorset-Somerset border, the pub has a longstanding reputation for its use of homegrown ingredients.
-Yet when the Mackenzie-Francis family took over in 2021, they worked with head chef Rich Townsend to ramp the homemade ethos up a notch.
-Now, if something can feasibly be made in The Queen’s Arms kitchen, it is – resulting in a charmingly rustic menu of hyper-seasonal dishes.
+Yet, when Doune Mackenzie-Francis’ family took over in 2021, they worked with head chef Rich Townsend to take the homemade ethos up a notch.
+Now, if something can feasibly be made in The Queen’s Arms kitchen, it is – resulting in a menu of hyper-seasonal dishes.

 Seats: 60